-This is called Friction and is displayed in Recordings as seen below:
+This is called Friction and is displayed in Recordings with friction smileys and tags as seen below:

 Mouseflow has seven unique friction events that a user can experience.
 Each event has a unique value associated with it which we use to provide an overall score to the page or session recording that will help you understand its intensity and impact.

 You can click on the number of page views in the recording to see the type of friction event per page: